sofiafernandescd/cd_meim2324/TPA1-new/README.md

+# Bem-vindo

+##### In this quick guide you will find all the necessary information to run and test the project.

+This is the repo were  the [project](https://github.com/Wario-Antunes/AMD) is located.

 # Computação Distribuída 2324 Noturno - TPA1 - Grupo 06

 Este README tem como objetivo explicar as decisões de arquitetura